protobuf-x/protoc-gen-spring-webflux/README.md

 The protoc-gen-spring-webflux is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).
-It reads protobuf service definitions and generates a Spring WebFlux routing which translates RPC and RESTful HTTP API into gRPC.
+It reads protobuf service definitions and generates a Spring WebFlux routing handler class which translates RPC and RESTful HTTP API into gRPC.

 ## Installation